Careers Policy & Entitlement Statement

 - Have access to The BRIT School Careers resources and external speakers on a range of topics including apprenticeships, sector specific roles and higher education.

-- Take part in Steps to Success Interview Challenge Day; have a one to one mock interview with an industry professional and receive constructive feedback.
+- Take part in Steps to Success Interview Preparation Day; have a one to one mock interview with an industry professional and receive constructive feedback.